-Hillary Diane Rodham was born in Chicago, Illinois on October 26, 1947.
+Hillary Diane Rodham was born in Chicago, Illinois, on October 26, 1947.
 She has two brothers, Hugh and Anthony.
 She went to public schools where she participated in swimming, baseball, and other sports.
-She was a Brownie and Girl Scout.
-In high school, she was a member of the National Honor Society.
-She was president of her senior class at Wellesley College where she majored in political science.
-She was the first student ever asked to deliver the commencement address at Wellesley.
-She studied law at Yale Law School where she was an editor of the Yale Review of Law and Social Action.
+She was also a Brownie and Girl Scout.
+In high school, Hillary was a member of the National Honor Society.
+She was president of her senior class at Wellesley College where she majored in political science and was the first student ever asked to deliver its commencement address.
+Hillary studied law at Yale Law School where she was an editor of the Yale Review of Law and Social Action.
 She graduated with honors.
-This is where she met her future husband, Bill Clinton.
-She worked on cases of child abuse at Yale-New Haven Hospital and volunteered at New Haven Legal Services to provide free legal advice for the poor.
+It was at Yale where she met her future husband, Bill Clinton.
+Hillary worked on cases of child abuse at Yale New Haven Hospital and volunteered at New Haven Legal Services to provide free legal advice for the poor.
 Rodham was a staff attorney for the Children’s Defense Fund.

 In 2000, Hillary Clinton was elected as a United States Senator for New York.
-Hillary worked to get $21.4 billion in funding for Ground Zero.
-This was used for clean up, providing health services for first responders and volunteers and for redevelopment.
-She was an advocate for improving benefits for veterans, bringing broadband access to rural communities, and funding for new jobs to repair, renovate and modernize public schools.
+Hillary worked to get $21.4 billion in funding for Ground Zero, the site of the 2001 terrorist attack that destroyed the World Trade Center.
+This was used for cleanup, providing health services for first responders and volunteers, and for redevelopment.
+She was an advocate for improving benefits for veterans, bringing broadband access to rural communities, and funding for new jobs to repair, renovate, and modernize public schools.

 She once said, “ … every one of us every day has choices to make about the kind of person we are and what we wish to become.
 You can decide to be someone who brings people together, or you can fall prey to those who wish to divide us.
 You can be someone who educates yourself, or you can believe that being negative is clever and being cynical is fashionable.
 You have a choice.”